GlucNAc/DateTimeInterval/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

-When you want to compute delay between two DateTimes, it can be quickly tricky to get the result you are expecting for, and sometimes you need to perform some calculations, which can lead to incorrect result.
+When you want to compute a delay between two DateTimes, it can be quickly tricky to get the result you are expecting for, and sometimes you need to perform some calculations, which can lead to incorrect result.

 DateTimeInterval is wrapper of DateInterval that provides useful methods for calculating delays.
 Thanks to this library,